 If a dog spends more time outside during the warmer months of the year, he’ll need more water.
-Since dogs don’t sweat — or at least have far fewer sweat glands than humans do — they regulate their body temperature by increased panting, which uses more of their body’s water stores.
+Since dogs don’t sweat the way that we do, they regulate their body temperature by increased panting, which uses more of their body’s water stores.
 Dogs who go inside and outside often may drink more while they’re in the heat, but returning to a climate-controlled space means they’re not losing that extra drinking water to panting.
 This brings about a cycle where lapping up more water means they’ll have to pee more.

-Dogs don’t use stickers or magic markers, so peeing on things is a common way for dogs to assert a claim to spaces they consider to be their territory.
+Dogs don’t use stickers or magic markers, so a dog peeing a lot is a common way for him to assert a claim to spaces he considers his territory.
 This practice, called territorial, or urine marking, is the primary reason my own dog pees so often when we’re out walking.
-How can we tell the difference between a dog just relieving herself and marking?
+How can we tell the difference between a dog just relieving himself and marking?
 Normal urination happens as a long and sustained stream.

-Interestingly, while getting a dog fixed can limit their drive to mark territory, the procedure can also lead to cases of incontinence, especially in female dogs.
-In this context, an incontinent dog pees more often because they lack bladder control.
-There is a distinct difference between a dog peeing a lot because they have or need to, and one that urinates involuntarily.
+Interestingly, while getting a dog fixed can limit his drive to mark territory, the procedure can also lead to cases of incontinence, especially in female dogs.
+In this context, an incontinent dog pees more often because she lacks bladder control.
+There is a distinct difference between a dog peeing a lot because she has to or needs to, and one that urinates involuntarily.

 Does this mean dog owners should think twice about getting their dogs spayed?
 No!
 According to Dr. Peter Dobias, the link is not to the surgery, but to how the dog’s back is stretched during the procedure.
 Indeed, Dr. Dobias says that back injuries to dogs may be a primary reason for loss of bladder control, especially as dogs age.